 Study Abroad/Off-Campus: Frequently Asked Questions

-Registration for study trips continues to be ONLINE via SAIC Self-Service.
-Also, preregistration must be completed by all students who plan to register for a study trip.
+Registration for study trips is online via SAIC Self-Service just like on-campus classes, however additional steps are involved in the process.
+Preregistration must first be completed by all students who plan to register for a study trip.

 When and how do I complete the preregistration?